rbrtjns90/EinkPDA/README.md

 # [TO-DO]
 - Calendar app
-- Tasks app
-- Scrolling w/ OLED preview
 - Plugging in a USB automatically backs up the files
 - Transfer to/from PC via BT/USB
-- fix e-ink refresh on every button press
-- Rework refresh system with display(true/false) and safety measures
 - Bluetooth keyboard support
-- Battery icon for charging
-- Refresh() and refreshPartial() using new display() knowledge
-- Add cooldown on partial and full refresh, look up times
-- Add safeguards, counter on partial that forces full update
-- Debug refresh happening on each button press, use serial monitor

 # License
 All files are distrubuted under GNU GPLv3 license: